rohitk285/ShareSpace/README.md

 ## Overview

-ShareSpace is a full-stack multi-purpose web application featuring real-time peer-to-peer and group messaging, real- time collaborative document editing, and file storage, management, and sharing.
-Leveraged web sockets to implement seamless real-time communication and collaborative functionality, enabling efficient user interaction.
-Implemented a secure authentication system using JWT and integrated Google OAuth.
+ShareSpace is a comprehensive full-stack web application designed to facilitate real-time communication, collaboration, and file management.
+It features encrypted peer-to-peer and group messaging, real-time collaborative document editing, and robust file storage, management, and sharing capabilities.
+Leveraging WebSockets, the application ensures seamless real-time interactions, enhancing user experience and efficiency.

+To prioritize security, ShareSpace incorporates a robust authentication system with JWT and Google OAuth integration.
+The application has been containerized using Docker for consistent deployment and scalability.
+Additionally, load balancing is implemented across three servers using Nginx, ensuring efficient traffic management and optimal performance under high loads.

 ## Table of Contents
 - [Prerequisites](#prerequisites)